paradoxysm/EMGanalysis/README.md

 The Parameters that can be customized are located in "parameters.config" which MUST be located in the same folder as this application's executable and CANNOT be renamed to anything other than "parameters.config".
 You can open and edit the config file in any word processing file (notepad is simplest) This is the only location in which these parameters may be edited.
 Once the application is launched, for as long as the application is running continuously, it will use the parameters as they were when the application was started.
 If the parameters are subsequently changed, they do not take effect until you restart the application.

 It is IMPORTANT that the parameter names are not changed!

+# 7. Adding or Editing Plugins (Data Import Types)

+Data Import Types are accepted file types and associated file reading methods for analysis.
+They can be found in the plugins folder.
+It is IMPORTANT that this folder is not moved!

+Plugins are dynamically loaded at the time of application launch.
+They follow the structure set out by the DataObject abstract base class.
+The DataObject abstract class is NOT a properly usable Data Import Type; rather, it is the superclass that defines how all Data Import Types should behave.
+This allows the application to be independent of Data Import Types.

+Data Import Types must be named the same in the file name as well as the class name, otherwise the plugin loader will experience a fatal import error.

 <sub>